 Imagine an ice skater spinning about a vertical axis (Figure 28).
 When she brings her arms much closer to her body, her mass is much closer to her axis of rotation.
-This results in a lowering of her moment of inertia I. As angular momentum ($I\omega$) is conserved, this results in a much larger value of ω , the angular velocity, so the skater spins faster.
-There is a corresponding increase in the rotational kinetic energy $\frac{1}{2}I\omega^2$.
-This energy has come from the skater, who has had to do work to pull her arms in.
+This results in a lowering of her moment of inertia I. As angular momentum ( $I\omega$ ) is conserved, this results in a much larger value of $\omega$ , the angular velocity, so the skater spins faster.
+There is a corresponding increase in the rotational kinetic energy $\frac{1}{2}I\omega^2$ .
+This energy has some from the skater who has